diegoambeliz/todoapp-backend/README.md

 # To-Do App Backend

 This repository contains the backend code for the To-Do App, developed using C# ASP.NET and SQL Server.
-The backend provides robust and secure data management, handling user authentication and task operations.

 ## Features

-- User authentication
 - Task creation, updating, and deletion
 - Secure database interactions
 - Scalable architecture